St. Olaf Youth Ministry

 New Directions is a club for all youth in North Minneapolis between 12 and 19 years old.
-New Directions offers Advocacy, Counseling, and programs such as Tutoring, Hockey, Figure Skating, Religious Activities, Peer Counseling, Outdoor Adventure and Young Neighbors to promote personal growth and self sufficiency.
+New Directions offers Advocacy, Counseling, and programs such as Tutoring, Hockey, Figure Skating, Peer Counseling, Outdoor Adventure and Young Neighbors to promote personal growth and self sufficiency.
 Members plan monthly outings, raise money for club activities and help out in their community.
 (612) 588-9177

 A part of the St. Olaf Retirement Communities, North Oaks is a 100 room assisted living facility adjacent to the St. Olaf Residence.

 A program of New Directions Youth Ministry, the North Minneapolis Hockey and Figure Skating Program provides an opportunity for children of all ages to participate in the sports of hockey and figure skating.

 Saturday Work Credit

 Saturday work credit is a cooperative program of St. Olaf and New Directions Youth Ministry.
 The Saturday work credit program provides an opportunity for children and youth to earn credit to pay for activities.

 St. Olaf Secretary, Ann Hogan, provides job counseling, homelessness intervention, health insurance navigation, and other services on a walk in basis during office hours.
 St. Olaf works with the Downtown Council to End Homelessness, People, Inc, and American United Care.